 Constructive play, rich conversation, meaningful experiences, and good books provide the foundation for learning and literacy in the Nursery School.
 On the playground and in classrooms, teachers support children in taking initiative, developing confidence in their own abilities, and respecting the abilities of others.
 Our Nursery School in Washington D.C. creates opportunities for growth and an excitement about learning so that children will confidently and eagerly venture out into their expanding worlds and then into Lower School.

 Teachers promote literacy–both written and oral–by recognizing and encouraging children’s efforts and progress to make and express meaning and by making books and print central to their classrooms.
 Play and other self-selected activities within the classroom also provide exciting opportunities to learn and experiment with writing, mathematical and spatial concepts, nature and science, and creative expression through a variety of art media.

-Well before the children arrive in their classrooms, teachers set the stage for a successful transition from home to school by visiting each child at home.
+Well before the children arrive in their classrooms, teachers set the stage for a successful transition from home to school by visiting each child at home just before the school year begins.
 Establishing and nurturing a strong connection between parents and teachers is essential if children and families are to become comfortable in their new school-home.